 Pacers' Brogdon tests positive for COVID-19

-Indiana Pacers point guard Malcolm Brogdon tested positive for the coronavirus, the Indianapolis Star reported Wednesday.
-Brogdon, 27, has been active in racial and social justice efforts since the coronavirus pandemic caused a work stoppage March 11.
-Brogdon was injured and not playing when the NBA was forced to pause the season.
+Indiana Pacers point guard Malcolm Brogdon said Wednesday he is "feeling well" after testing positive for the coronavirus.
+Brogdon, 27, has been active in anti-racism and social-justice efforts since the COVID-19 pandemic caused the NBA to pause the season on March 11.
+He was injured and not playing when the work stoppage began.

-Brogdon was traded to the Pacers from the Milwaukee Bucks prior to the season and is averaging 16.3 points, 7.1 assists and 4.7 rebounds per game.
+"I recently tested positive for the Covid virus and am currently in quarantine," he said in a statement posted by the Pacers on Twitter.
+"I'm doing well, feeling well and progressing well.
+I plan to join my teammates in Orlando for the resumption of the NBA season and playoffs."
+Brogdon, the 2016-17 NBA Rookie of the Year, was traded to the Pacers from the Milwaukee Bucks prior to the season and is averaging 16.3 points, 7.1 assists and 4.7 rebounds per game -- all career highs.

 Brogdon's hip injury is not expected to be a factor in his potential return.
-However, it's not yet clear whether the former NBA Rookie of the Year will be available when the season resumes in Orlando next month due to the positive COVID-19 test.
+The Pacers are one of the 22 teams scheduled to arrive in Florida for training camp the first week of July.

 - READ MORE ON: